maikiverse/jsonx-gen/README.md

 # JSONx-Gen

-A tool to search JSON objects/files for keywords and generate extraction code for all matching paths.
+A tool to search a JSON object for keywords and generate extraction code to all matching paths.
 It supports multiple programming languages and provides both a command-line interface and a web-based GUI.

 ## Features